RAF Northolt: Modern use

 In January 2012 it was reported that the future of the station was under review by the Ministry of Defence as part of efforts to reduce defence spending.
 A proposed use has been as a satellite of Heathrow Airport, although a Ministry of Defence spokesman described that as unlikely.

 Four Eurofighter Typhoon aircraft arrived at the station from RAF Coningsby on 2 May 2012 to take part in a security exercise as part of preparations for the 2012 Summer Olympics.
 During the Games, the aircraft were deployed to the station to provide air superiority protection for London, in conjunction with other security measures by the British Armed Forces.
 The presence of the aircraft during the Olympics became the first time fighter aircraft had been stationed at RAF Northolt since the Second World War.
-The Typhoons left Northolt on 16 August following the conclusion of the Olympics.
+The Typhoons departed Northolt on 16 August following the conclusion of the Olympics.

 The overnight base of the London Air Ambulance moved to RAF Northolt from Denham Aerodrome in February 2013.
 The flying time from the station to its daytime base at the Royal London Hospital in Whitechapel is three minutes shorter than from Denham, which also provides savings for the Air Ambulance charity.

 In April 2013 the Ministry of Defence announced a proposal to increase the number of private flights from 7,000 to 12,000 per year as part of plans to increase the income generated by the airfield.
 The number of flights would be limited to 40 per day, and the increase would be phased in over three years to 2016.

 On 13 September 2022, Queen Elizabeth II's coffin arrived at Northolt from Edinburgh Airport, after which it was taken by road to Buckingham Palace.
-The flight was welcomed by a party including the Prime Minister Liz Truss and the Secretary of State for Defence Ben Wallace.
+The flight was met by a party including the Prime Minister Liz Truss and the Secretary of State for Defence Ben Wallace.
 An RAF bearer party formed by The Queen's Colour Squadron transferred the coffin from the aircraft to the hearse.